 Appeals - A student who fails to meet satisfactory academic progress after the Probation period, as defined above, may file an appeal within 10 days of receiving a dismissal notice by submitting a letter outlining the nature of the appeal to the Office of Records and Registration.
 An appeal will be considered only if the student's failure to meet the standards of academic progress is determined to be due to events beyond the student's control.
 Examples of circumstances for which an appeal may be considered include: military obligation; death of a relative; injury or illness of the student; unusual personal hardship or other extenuating circumstance.
 Written documentation of the circumstances of why the student failed to make satisfactory progress and what has changed that will allow the student to make satisfactory progress by the next evaluation must be submitted with the appeal and should reference the student's name and student ID number.
 In addition, evidence must be received documenting that the required academic plan was completed, the cumulative grade point average has improved, and the required satisfactory progress grade point average can potentially be achieved to complete a program of study within the maximum timeframe limitation.
-Appeals submitted without documented in the student's file.
+Appeals submitted without documentation will not be considered.
+A timely determination will then be made by the Appeals Committee and documented in the student's file.